golang-leipzig/golang-leipzig.github.io/content/posts/meetup-35-wrapup.md

 ## Misc

+* Cgo is a not Go, many guarantees are given up, maintenance of mixed C and Go code is much more difficult - rather than use CGO, maybe a grpc or other interface may keep C and Go world better separated
+* To wrap C++, we need to create a C [façade](https://en.wikipedia.org/wiki/Facade_pattern)
+* Go has a nice [ast](https://pkg.go.dev/go/ast)
 * Go's type system can be limiting, when working with Web APIs or SDKs
 * [Simple Markup Language](https://www.simpleml.com/)
 * [Parsec](https://hackage.haskell.org/package/parsec)